How DeFi Copy Trading Works: Architectures & Strategies

 Professional approach ($200-500/month):

-- Arkham Intelligence for entity mapping
+- entity intelligence platforms for entity mapping

 - Custom Telegram bots for instant alerts